About the Program

 - Analyze the historical, legal, and ethical contexts surrounding communication strategy and practice.

-- Gain real-world experience producing professional quality communication pieces for clients throughout the Salt Lake community.
+- Gain real-world experience through producing professional quality communication pieces for clients throughout the Salt Lake City community.

-- Design professional-quality communication pieces for print and digital media using industry-standard software.
+- Design professional-quality communication pieces for print and digital media using layout and design principles and industry-standard software.

-- Create a portfolio that demonstrates your professional abilities to prospective employers or clients.
+- Create a portfolio that demonstrates your skills, interests, accomplishments, and abilities to prospective employers or clients.

 Plan of Study